Yes- bread is vegan friendly as long as the ingredients are animal free.

 Generally speaking, vegans can choose breads with 100% plant based ingredients.

-Of course, someone has a certain medical conditions in which gluten or wheat is contraindicated, they might not be able to eat many common breads.
+Of course, someone who has certain medical conditions – (for example, they may require a gluten free diet) in which bread ingredients are contradicted will want to avoid certain breads.
 Talk to your doctor about your specific needs.

-If you would like to learn more about keeping things 100% plant based, why not explore our blog?
-We go over more vegan food topics including Can vegans Eat Peanut Butter? and Costco Vegan Food.
+If you would like to learn more about keeping things 100% plant based, why not explore the blog?